eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 7.  **EAT Signature:** Verifies the Ed25519 signature on the EAT using the public key derived from `BF` and `VF`.
     - Failure Action: Immediate termination.
 Publish error status `SIG_INVALID`.

-8.  **Nonce Match:** Ensures the nonce in the EAT matches the nonce the Verifier issued in Phase 2, proving freshness.
+8.  **Nonce Match:** Tests that the nonce in the EAT matches the nonce the Verifier issued in Phase 2, proving freshness.
     - Failure Action: Immediate termination.
 Publish error status `NONCE_MISMATCH`.

 9.  **Binding Proof (PoP) Validation:** Verifies single proof covering factor possession, key binding, and freshness